pablrod/p5-Alien-XGBoost/README.md

 # NAME

-AI::XGBoost - Alien package to find, and build if necessary XGBoost library
+Alien::XGBoost - Alien package to find, and build if necessary XGBoost library

 # VERSION